Property Investment · Last updated 2 June 2026

 Why commercial investment leads residential prices

 The pattern across comparable Spanish towns has been consistent.
 When a significant commercial anchor arrives, it typically takes 18 to 36 months for the residential property market in the surrounding area to reflect the full benefit.
 The property investors who move before this repricing are the ones who capture the most value.
-La Linea is currently at that pre-repricing stage.
+Alcaidesa and La Linea are currently at that pre-repricing stage.

 The Treaty Effect: A Double Tailwind

 The commercial park does not exist in isolation.
-La Linea is simultaneously experiencing the most significant geopolitical change in its modern history with the Gibraltar-EU border treaty scheduled for provisional implementation on July 15, 2026.
+La Linea is simultaneously experiencing the most significant geopolitical change in its modern history, with the Gibraltar-EU border treaty scheduled for provisional implementation on 15 July 2026.
+The treaty text was published on 26 February 2026, with Coreper endorsement on 1 April 2026.

 The treaty removes the hard border between Gibraltar and Spain for the first time in decades.
-Frontier workers who currently cross through formal checkpoints will move through under a Schengen-compatible framework.
-The La Verja fence is already coming down ahead of the July 15 date.
+Frontier workers who currently cross through formal checkpoints managed by Spain's Policía Nacional will move through under a Schengen-compatible framework.

 For La Linea property specifically, the treaty effects are concrete.